Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- The combined points per game average of the two teams, 56.3, is 5.8 points above Sunday's over/under.
+- Dallas' games this season have gone over 50.5 points nine of 18 times.

+- San Francisco's games have gone over 50.5 points in six of 17 chances this season.

-- These two squads combine to surrender 42.6 points per game, 7.9 fewer than this contest's over/under.
+- The two teams combine to score 56.3 points per game, 5.8 more than the total in this contest.

-- Cowboys games this season have an average total of 50.5, the same value as Sunday's over/under.
+- The 42.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 50.5 total in this contest.

 Cowboys stats and trends

-- The Cowboys have an against the spread record of 10-4 in their 14 games as a favorite of 3 points or more so far this season.
+- Dallas has played 17 games, with 13 wins against the spread.

-- Dallas' games this year have gone over the point total in 50% of its opportunities (nine times in 18 games with a set point total).
+- Dallas' games this year have gone over the total in nine out of 18 opportunities (50%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the 49ers.